Ancient Turkey escorted small group history tour

 Small group tours Turkey Itinerary

-The program's the . is one of the world's oldest cities and has been at the centre of civilisation for centuries.
-We visit a , the takes in many of the most famous sites and sights of Blue Mosque , a beautiful structure built between 1609 and 1616 by Sultan Ahmed during the age of the to house his tomb.
-The Mosque features six spectacular minarets , the culmination of two centuries of the committed to building this mosque.
-You will see the Greek theatres in Pergamon, the legendary Greco-Roman cities of Troy and , and discover the cultural centres of Ankara and Izmir.
+The program's itinerary takes in many of the most famous sites and sights of the ancient world.
+Istanbul is one of the world's oldest cities and has been at the centre of civilisation for centuries.
+We visit a UNESCO World Heritage Site, the Blue Mosque , a beautiful structure built between 1609 and 1616 by Sultan Ahmed during the age of the Ottoman Empire to house his tomb.
+The Mosque features six spectacular minarets , the culmination of two centuries of the Ottoman empire committed to building this mosque.
+You will see the Greek theatres in Pergamon, the legendary Greco-Roman cities of Troy and Ephesus, and discover the cultural centres of Ankara and Izmir.

-We enjoy a cruise on the , viewing both the European and Asian shores of .
-The is a beautiful and important waterway that has a long history, beginning at least as early as the 5th century BC, when in the , the city-state of Athens depended on it for grain imports from Scythia.
+We enjoy a cruise on the Bosphorus strait, viewing both the European and Asian shores of Istanbul.
+The Bosphorus strait is a beautiful and important waterway that has a long history, beginning at least as early as the 5th century BC, when in the ancient world, the city-state of Athens depended on it for grain imports from Scythia.

-A large part of our , the European part of the country known as Thrace.
-Our includes on this , a local English speaking guide who will accompany us on our alongside your Odyssey Traveller (Program Leader).
-Accommodation during the program is be in quality 4 star hotels with private facilities. program is spent in Anatolia, in eastern .
-This also spends time on the and in
+A large part of our Turkey small group tour program is spent in Anatolia, in eastern Turkey.
+This tour also spends time on the Gallipoli Peninsula and in Istanbul, the European part of the country known as Thrace.
+Our itinerary includes on this small group tour , a local English speaking guide who will accompany us on our Turkey tour alongside your Odyssey Traveller tour manager (Program Leader).
+Accommodation during the program is be in quality 4 star hotels with private facilities.

 For more details of our small group tours, click the ‘Top 5’ or ‘Itinerary’ buttons above!
 You can also explore our country profile on Turkey and read these articles about Istanbul and the places to visit in Turkey.